Hemanth12341/IOTAssignment/README.md

 How to run the application in local?

-Just fork the code to your local work space and can start the application as spring boot application In the application.properties file,just replace the IBM cloudant service credentials with your respective one.
+Just fork the code to your local work space and can start the application as spring boot application.
+In the application.properties file,just replace the IBM cloudant service credentials with your respective one.